Spr19CS210/PA-Drill-Section-Writeups/PA8-CrisprGUIout/README.md

-# PA8-Crispr-GUI (Status: not technically posted, still needs gradescope setup)
+# PA8-Crispr-GUI (Status: posted October 30)

 ## Learning Objectives

 The goal of this assignment is to use basic JavaFX to create a GUI output representation of the PA6-Crispr program.

+Another important goal is to improve the code clarity and decomposition from the PA6 programming assignment.

 ## The Assignment